Fuel and Environmental Charge

 Regulatory Cost Recovery Charge

 As with any business, Waste Management is not immune to rising costs.
 Our company incurs millions of dollars in expenses such as host community fees and waste disposal taxes every year.
-To help us continue to provide our customers with the highest quality of service, we began adding a Regulatory Cost Recovery Charge of 2.1% of all other invoice charges, including the Fuel/Environmental Charge (but excluding taxes), to customer invoices beginning May 2013.
+To help us continue to provide our customers with the highest quality of service, we assess a Regulatory Cost Recovery Charge to customer invoices, currently 3.6% of all invoice charges, excluding taxes

 Not a Governmental Tax; Future Changes